Energy Sector Update for 12/10/2019: DVN,DOW,ENB,ENB.TO,SLB

 In other sector news:

-(-) Schlumberger (SLB) was narrowly lower after the oilfield-services company Tuesday said Simon Ayat will step down as chief financial officer on Jan.
+(-) Schlumberger (SLB) said Tuesday Simon Ayat will step down as chief financial officer on Jan.
 22 and be succeeded by vice president of finance Stephane Biguet.
 Ayat will remain with Schlumberger as a strategic adviser for two years, the company said.
+Shares were up 0.4% in late-day trading.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.